Reinforcement learning optimization of the charging of a Dicke quantum battery

-The Dicke battery has attracted a great deal of interest given the variety of platforms in which it can be implemented (e.g. superconducting qubits \cite{Wang} or quantum dots \cite{Stockklauser17,Samkharadze18} coupled with a microwave resonator, Rydberg atoms in a cavity \cite{Haroche13}, etc.), and numerous variations of this model have been studied \cite{zhang_arxiv_2018,Zhang18,Crescente20,Crescente20b,Crescente22,Andolina19,Dou22,Dou22b,Zhao}.
-Recently, a first step towards the realization of a Dicke battery has been experimentally implemented in an excitonic system \cite{Quach}, where a Dicke superabsorber displays a collective boost during the charging process.
+The Dicke battery has attracted a great deal of interest given the variety of platforms in which it can be implemented (e.g. superconducting qubits \cite{Wang}, quantum dots \cite{Stockklauser17,Samkharadze18} coupled with a microwave resonator, Rydberg atoms in a cavity \cite{Haroche13}), and numerous variations of this model have been studied \cite{zhang_arxiv_2018,Zhang18,Crescente20,Crescente20b,Crescente22,Andolina19,Dou22,Dou22b,Zhao}.
+Recently, a first step towards the realization of a Dicke battery has been experimentally implemented in an excitonic system \cite{Quach}, where a collective boost in the charging process has been reported.

-However, an ideal quantum battery must not only store energy rapidly, but it is crucial that, once charged, it can provide useful energy \cite{Andolina19,Monsel19, Maffei21,Tirone}.
-In closed quantum systems, the maximal amount of energy that can be extracted, and thus used to perform useful work, is dubbed {\textit{ergotropy}} \cite{Allahvedryan}.
-When energy is provided to a battery via a quantum charger, some correlations between the charger and the battery are developed.
-It has been shown that such correlations can greatly limit work extraction \cite{Oppenheim}, and the ergotropy of a single unit of a Dicke battery is very low in standard charging protocols \cite{Andolina19} (later denoted as ``on-off'' protocols).
-At the moment, the development of charging strategies that guarantee a large final ergotropy is still an open problem hindering the usefulness of many-body quantum batteries.
-Here, we will tackle this issue trying to find a charging strategy for which the ergotropy almost matches the maximum energy that can be stored.
+However, an ideal quantum battery must not only store energy rapidly, but it must be able to provide its stored energy \cite{Andolina19,Monsel19, Maffei21,Tirone}.
+In closed quantum systems, the maximum amount of energy that can be extracted from a quantum battery is given by the {\textit{ergotropy}} \cite{Allahvedryan}.
+When energy is provided to a battery via a quantum charger, correlations between the charger and the battery, and among the units composing the battery, are developed.
+Such correlations can greatly limit work extraction \cite{Oppenheim}, and the ergotropy of a single unit of a Dicke battery is very low in standard charging protocols \cite{Andolina19} (later denoted as ``on-off'' protocols).
+These detrimental correlations are dramatically larger in chaotic models where entanglement is not limited by a so-called ``are-law'' valid for integrable systems \cite{eisert2010}.

-Another issue that we will tackle is the {\it charging precision} \cite{Friis18,Rosa20,Delmonte}.
-Indeed, previous literature has often focused only on the average energy \cite{Ferraro17,Andolina18c,Andolina19,Crescente20}.
-However, in a quantum mechanical setting the quantity of interest could be affected by large statistical fluctuations.
-While a reasonable amount of energy may be stored \textit{on average}, there could be various individual charging instances where the battery is poorly charged.
-Here, we will asses the charging precision trying to mitigate quantum fluctuations of the energy stored in the battery.
+Currently, the development of charging strategies that guarantee a large final ergotropy is still an open problem hindering the usefulness of many-body quantum batteries.
+Furthermore, while previous literature has often focused on the average energy \cite{Ferraro17,Andolina18c,Andolina19,Crescente20}, in a quantum mechanical setting the energy stored in the battery can fluctuate among each charging instance, leading to a poor {\it charging precision} \cite{Friis18,Rosa20,Delmonte}.